 Location: Room G.06, Psychology Building

 Ian has authored more than 25 peer-reviewed publications.
 He is the intervention modelling workpackage lead on a NIHR programme grant to improve the use of prescribed medicines at transitions, and intervention development and testing workstream lead on a NIHR programme grant to develop and evaluate a diabetes self-management intervention for people with severe mental illness.
-His research has been funded by Cancer Research UK, Canadian Institutes of Health Research, ESRC, Health Foundation, HTA, MRC, NHS England SBRI, NIHR, and the (ESRC) White Rose Consortium.
-Since 2012, he has been an investigator on research attracting over £6.7 million of funding.
+His research has been funded by Cancer Research UK, Canadian Institutes of Health Research, ESRC, Health Foundation, HS & DR, HTA, MRC, NHS England SBRI, NIHR, and the (ESRC) White Rose Consortium.
+Since 2012, he has been an investigator on research attracting over £9.4 million of funding.

 After graduating with a BA in Social Psychology from the University of Sussex, Ian undertook a D.Phil. entitled Evaluating Brief Theory-Based Interventions to Promote Health Behaviours, supervised by Professor Charles Abraham, and funded by an ESRC studentship award.
 Ian then accepted a post as Research Fellow at the Centre for Health Care Research at the University of Brighton, co-authoring a scoping exercise for the National Co-ordinating Centre for NHS Service Delivery and Organisation R&D, entitled Concordance, Adherence and Compliance in Medicine Taking with Professor Rob Horne.
 Ian subsequently joined the Primary Care Unit at the University of Cambridge, lead by Professor Ann-Louise Kinmonth, in the role of research psychologist, developing behaviour change interventions on a series of randomised controlled trials related to medication adherence, diabetes screening, and self-monitoring & physical activity.